Idaho Car Insurance Requirements and Laws

 Additional Insurance Types and Coverages

 Idaho law sets minimum insurance amounts for each vehicle driven on the roads.
-They are just that – minimum amounts.
-Vehicle owners may select higher amounts.
-They may also choose different types of coverage.
+These amounts are just that—minimums.
+Vehicle owners may select higher amounts and different types of coverage.

 You can – and you should – select higher amounts of liability coverage.
 Many Idaho car accident claims quickly exceed the minimum amount of damages.
 The driver at fault may be personally liable for amounts beyond their insurance coverage.
-Higher amounts of liability coverage protect personal assets by covering up to the policy limits if the insured is at fault for an accident.
+Higher liability coverage protects personal assets by covering up to the policy limits if the insured is at fault for an accident.

 Uninsured/Underinsured motorist coverage

 Idaho uses an at-fault system for car accident liability.
 The party at fault pays damages.
 If the party at fault doesn’t have insurance, they are uninsured.
-If they don’t have enough insurance to cover the full amount of damages, they are underinsured.
+They are underinsured if they don’t have enough insurance to cover the total damages.

 Uninsured and underinsured motorist insurance is an optional type of car insurance in Idaho.
-Despite laws requiring car insurance coverage, a significant number of drivers choose to operate without car insurance.
-In addition, many drivers elect the minimum required amounts which can be woefully insufficient to cover damages when a crash occurs.
+Despite laws requiring coverage, a significant number of drivers choose to operate without it.
+In addition, many drivers elect the minimum required amounts, which can be insufficient to cover damages when a crash occurs.
 The answer is uninsured and underinsured motorist coverage.

 Collision insurance coverage

 Collision insurance covers you if you’re at fault for an accident, whether you strike another vehicle or an object.
-Your required minimum insurance amounts pay for your legal liability to others, but it doesn’t pay you for your own damages like vehicle repairs.
-Collision insurance is optional coverage that you can choose in addition to your required minimums.
-If you lease your vehicle, or even if you have a loan, collision insurance may be required by your contract.
+Your required minimum insurance amounts pay for your legal liability to others, but they don’t pay for your own damages, like vehicle repairs.
+Collision insurance is optional coverage you can choose in addition to your required minimums.
+If you lease your vehicle or even if you have a loan, collision insurance may be required by your contract.

 Comprehensive coverage

 Not all vehicle damage comes from car accidents.
-Fire, hail, wind, water and vandalism are just some of the ways that a vehicle may be damaged.
-Comprehensive coverage pays for vehicle damage that is not the result of an accident.
+Fire, hail, wind, water, and vandalism are some ways a vehicle may be damaged.
+Comprehensive coverage pays for vehicle damage that does not result from an accident.
 This coverage is optional in Idaho.

 Understanding Types of Insurance and Idaho Laws